ccsalway/dbNaturalSort/README.md

     dog123 = d:64,o:6F,g:67,123:7B and thus byteSize >= 2.
     dog280 = d:64,o:6F,g:67,280:118 and thus byteSize >= 3.

-A byte stores the hex value (0 to f) of a letter or number.
-Since a letter is two bytes, the minimum byteSize is 2.
+A byte stores the hex value (0 to f) of a letter, number or non-alphanumeric.
+Since the ascii table requires two bytes (255 positions), the minimum byteSize is 2.

     2 bytes = 00 - ff  (any letter and a max number of 255)
     3 bytes = 000 - fff (any letter and a max number of 4095)